 The execution was carried out by SS men from the Flossenbürg concentration camp and the executioner Johann Reichhart.
-Prisoners from Flossenbürg concentration camp had to assist the executioners in their work.
-The SS man who led the firing squad probably photographed the execution.
-When Flossenbürg was liberated, an American soldier found the photos.
+Prisoners from Flossenbürg had to assist the executioners with their work.
+It is likely that the SS officer in charge of the execution commando photographed the execution.
+A US soldier found the photographs following the liberation of Flossenbürg.

 ©Sammlung Vernon Schmidt, Fresno